Saurabhvsharma/ypg2yui3/clock.md

     - alarm list
     - next alarm
 2. Modify _clock.js_ to take a template instead of a custom render method
-    - change the namespace from "digital-clock" to "clock"
+    - change the namespace from "clock" to "clock"
-3. Add support to our _DigitalClock_ object to keep a list of alarms by day of week
+3. Add support to our _Clock_ object to keep a list of alarms by day of week
 4. ...
 10. Make a external CSS file called _clock.css_ that will provide both a analog and digital view of the time